 Update Sunday Morning 31st August 2008

-Phuket Wan reports a late night meeting reached no conclusion.
+Phuket news sources reported a late night meeting reached no conclusion.
 No flights today?
 These people are starting to hurt Phuket...

 Samak still refuses to step down, but I just heard on the BBC news that the army chief has "suggested" that Samak should step down.
 Reports in the Thai papers say that a large pro-government group is gathering in Bangkok.
 One hopes the pro's and the anti's don't start any argy bargy.

 Well, a lovely sunny day here.
 I have "caught the sun".
 Nice.
 But not nice if you are supposed to be flying in or out of Phuket today.
 This is going to make a few people rather annoyed.
 Krabi airport is also closed.

 "NO NEW deadline for resumption of flights from Phuket International Airport has been set after officials cancelled advice that a return to the air might be possible from 6am Sunday.

 The prospect of no timetable for a return home left some tourists low on cash at the airport, being fed bowls of rice by airport staff."

 There was a long discussion on the Thai Visa forum (which is mostly moaning expats, but there can be useful information there too!)